OpenNMT/OpenNMT-py/docs/source/examples/replicate_vicuna/ReplicateVicuna.md

-# Supervised Finetuning of llama 7B to replicate Alpaca
+# Supervised Finetuning of llama 7B to replicate Vicuna

-This tutorial shows how to make a supervised finetuning of the llama 7B foundation model, on the alpaca and vicuna datasets.
+This tutorial shows how to finetune a LLaMA 7B foundation model on instruction data including multi-round conversations.

 Different features will be enabled:
 - Application of the LoRa method to the attention layers.
 - 8bit compression of the position-wise feed-forward layers.
 - Architectural improvements used during the training of the llama models (RMS normalisation, Rotary Embeddings, SwiGLU activation).

+The maximal context length will be set to 512.

 Here is a short description of the content of your current directory:

 - The OpenNMT-py repository.
-- The `replicate_alpaca.yaml` file.
+- The `replicate_vicuna.yaml` file.
 - A subdirectory named "llama" with the llama chekpoints.
 - The converted llama7B checkpoint (`llama7B-vicuna-onmt`) and the vocabulary (`vocab.txt`) that will be genenerated with OpenNMT tools.
 - A subdirectory named "dataAI" with the datasets for the finetuning.